 Improved cardiovascular performance (heart rate)

 Both experience and research have shown the beneficial effects that can be achieved from early neurological stimulation, socialization and enrichment exercises.
 Each has been used to improve performance and to explain the differences that occur between individuals, their overall trainability, health, and potential.
 The increasing effects of the three stages have been well documented.
 Each has a cumulative effect and contributes to the development and the potential for individual performance.

 At this time, the puppies can see/hear clearly and are beginning to walk better.
 At this age, it is common for their fear response to kick in.
-Many puppies may cry or shake at different sounds that they are foreign to them, and may even showcase this behavior when being picked up.
+Many puppies may cry or shake at different sounds that are foreign to them, and may even showcase this behavior when being picked up.
 No need to worry, the majority will grow out of it.
 Even though they are scared it's still imperative, they get socialized and exposed to as many positive hands-on experiences as possible.
 This builds a more confident dog in the long run.
 Usually, the mother starts weaning her babies at this age; however, they are still nursing as well as learning a lot from her.
 By now they have begun to learn how to eat dry kibble, so we start adding high quality powdered puppy vitamins (NuVet) to there kibble.
 It makes a difference in their long-term health.

 6- 8 Weeks Old